 Why has Kamala Harris downplayed her gender and race on US campaign trail?

+Why has Kamala Harris downplayed her gender and race in US election campaig

-Experts say that Harris has avoided highlighting ‘identity politics’, as rivals seek to paint her as a ‘DEI hire’.
+Experts say that Harris has avoided highlighting ‘identity politics’, as election rivals seek to paint her as a ‘DEI hire’.

 When Hillary Clinton spoke at the Democratic National Convention in 2016 as the first woman to be nominated for the presidency by a major party, she was introduced with a video montage of all the men that had held the office until that point.
 As she appeared on screen, the montage crashed into shards to the sound of broken glass.